TakutoYoshikai/tsystem-core/docs/1-install.md

 cp <your github key> tsystem-core/id_github # Key name must be id_github. git ignores this key file.
 ```

+## Run on your machine that you want to install tsystem from here.

 ## 7. Copy tsystem-core to your device that you want to set up.

 ```bash